Get the best Bluetooth headphones under $100 right now.

 3. Cambridge Audio Melomania 1

-Instead of fancy features like ANC, you’re getting excellent audio quality and battery.
-These are fabulous pair of earbuds for audiophiles who don’t like to spend a lot.
+Instead of fancy features like ANC, you’re getting the best audio quality and battery.
+These are fabulous pair of earbuds for audiophiles on a tight budget.

 - Natural sound signature